 In 1970, voters approved the seventh Constitution of Virginia.

-In July 1971, the seventh Constitution of Virginia went into effect.
+In July 1971, the seventh Constitution of Virginia, which had been approved by voters in 1970, went into effect.

-Many Jim Crow provisions were removed in Virginia's 1971 constitution, but a lifetime ban on voting for felony convictions was unchanged.
+In 1971, many Jim Crow provisions were removed in Virginia's constitution, but the lifetime ban on voting for felony convictions remained.

 In 1981, English was passed as the Commonwealth's official language by statutes.

-In 1982, Virginia resumed capital punishment, and between then and 2021, the state executed 113 people.
+In 1982, Virginia resumed capital punishment, and subsequently executed 113 people.

 Since 1982, the state has banned uranium mining due to environmental and public health concerns.

-In 1987, a moratorium was placed on cities like Norfolk and Portsmouth annexing land from adjoining counties in the Tidewater region.
+In 1987, a moratorium was placed on cities like Norfolk and Portsmouth annexing land from adjoining counties.

 In 1989, Douglas Wilder became the first African American elected as governor in the United States.

-In 1989, only three percent of Virginia's public schools were rated as "intensely segregated".
+In 1989, three percent of Virginia's public schools were rated as "intensely segregated" by The Civil Rights Project at UCLA.

 In 1992, Bobby Scott became the first Black congressman from Virginia since 1888.